envkey/envkeygo/README.md

 ## Usage

-To load an EnvKey environment, follow the [integration quickstart](https://docs-v2.envkey.com/docs/integration-quickstart), but stop before integrating with envkey-source (which you won't be doing).
+If you haven't already, download and install EnvKey from our [website](https://envkey.com), then create a new org.
+Next, follow the ~1 minute [integration quickstart](https://docs-v2.envkey.com/docs/integration-quickstart) to init an app with a `.envkey` file (for connecting development) or generate a server `ENVKEY` (for connecting a server).

 Now load your EnvKey configuration in `main.go`: